TradersCorner/MealScout/replit.md

 The server follows a Node.js/Express REST API pattern with TypeScript:

 - **Framework**: Express.js with middleware for JSON parsing, logging, and error handling
-- **Authentication**: Replit Auth integration with OpenID Connect and Passport.js
+- **Authentication**: Google OAuth integration with OpenID Connect and Passport.js
 - **Session Management**: Express sessions stored in PostgreSQL using connect-pg-simple
 - **Database Access**: Drizzle ORM with type-safe schema definitions
 - **Build System**: Vite for development with ESBuild for production bundling